Removal of birthmarks and moles

-A. for asymmetry: one half of the mole does not match the other.
+A. For asymmetry: One half of the mole does not match the other.

-B for Border: The edges of the mole are irregular.
+B for border: The edges of the mole are irregular.

-D for diameter: the mole is larger than 6 mm.
+D for diameter: The mole is larger than 6 mm.

 Moles can be congenital (present at birth) or acquired later in life, often influenced by genetics and sun exposure.